MaggieDaisy/Easy_Skincare/README.md

 - [**FAVPNG**](https://favpng.com/) - a database of free transparent PNG Images

 > Code
-- Code inspiration for the whole project borrowed from 'Boutique Ado' Walkthrough Project CI
+- Code inspiration for the whole project and code snippets borrowed from 'Boutique Ado' Walkthrough Project by CI
 - Credit - ,,,,,,,  [****](https:)
 - Credit - vanilla JavaScript code snippet for  ,,,,,,,